0xffset/0xffset.github.io/about.md

 theme: minima
 ---

-I am 21-year-old and undergraduate student in computer science.
+I am 21-year-old undergraduate student in computer science.
 I am interested in computer science and mathematics stuff such as theorical computer science, cryptography, machine learning, and quantum computing.

 Some keywords of skills: